tawsifazad23/lease-payment-orchestration/README.md

 - [ ] Dynamic pricing based on customer credit profile
 - [ ] Support for lease buyouts and prepayments with partial reconciliation
 - [ ] Integration with accounting systems (QuickBooks, SAP)
-- [ ] Blockchain-based audit trail for regulatory compliance (optional)
+- [ ] Integrate with external compliance systems (Plaid for bank verification, Alloy for KYC)

 ## Testing Checklist